-Despite the success of the unified model in reproducing $Q_\perp$, there remains important differences between balanced- and imbalanced-turbulent heating, as demonstrated in Fig.~\ref{fig:SH_veldists} which compares the proton velocity distribution functions (VDFs) $f(w_\perp, w_\|)$ in these two regimes.
+Despite the success of the unified model in reproducing $Q_\perp$, there remain important differences between balanced- and imbalanced-turbulent heating.
+Figure \ref{fig:SH_veldists} compares the proton velocity distribution functions (VDFs) $f(w_\perp, w_\|)$ in these regimes.
 In balanced turbulence, the VDF undergoes diffusion in perpendicular velocity, as seen in the 1D VDF $f(w_\perp) = \int \text{d}w_\| f(w_\perp, w_\|)$ which has a characteristic flattopped shape \cite{Klein2016-qo,Cerri2021-xo}.
-In contrast, in imbalanced turbulence the VDF diffuses along constant-energy contours within the frame of the waves, a hallmark of QLH \cite{Kennel1966-rx}.
-For Alfv\'enic fluctuations, these contours are semicircles centered on the phase speed $\vph = \omega/k_\| = -\vA$.
-The 1D VDF exhibits a flattopped shape similar to the balanced case (dropping off at slightly earlier upon close inspection), presumably because the contours are nearly vertical at small $w_\perp$.
-This picture also allows an understanding of the $\proton{\beta}$-dependent dropoff in $Q_\perp$ seen at large $\proton{\hat{\xi}}$ in Fig.~\ref{fig:SH_heatingrate} (representing the largest deviation from the phenomenological model): the constant-energy contours become increasingly curved as $\proton{\beta}$ increases, where $\vA$ approaches $\vthp$, causing ions to gain parallel energy at the expense of perpendicular energy (see the Suppl.
-Mat.).
+In imbalanced turbulence the VDF diffuses along constant-energy contours within the frame of the waves, characteristic of RH \cite{Kennel1966-rx} (for Alfv\'enic fluctuations, these contours are semicircles centered on the phase speed $\vph = \omega/k_\| = -\vA$).
+The 1D VDF exhibits a flattop similar to the balanced case (dropping off slightly earlier upon close inspection), presumably because the contours are nearly vertical at small $w_\perp$.
+This picture clarifies the $\proton{\beta}$-dependent decrease in $Q_\perp$ at large $\ion{\xi}$ in Fig.~\ref{fig:SH_heatingrate} (representing the largest deviation from the model): the constant-energy contours become increasingly curved as $\proton{\beta}$ increases, causing ions to gain parallel energy at the expense of perpendicular energy (see Supplemental Material).